hallogameboy/Reformulation-Inference-Network/README.md

 ## Query Session Preprocessing

 The query logs should be prepreocessed into two files, including data/session.train and data/session.test, with the following plain text format.
+Note that all of cleaning processes should be accomplished before generaing the session data.

 ```
 ...